hyperifyio/goagent/README.md

 - Run the CLI and tools in a sandboxed environment (container/jail/VM) with least privilege.
 Prefer a throwaway working directory.
 - Keep `tools.json` minimal and audited; only include tools you truly need.
 Review commands and arguments regularly.
 - Do not pass secrets via tool arguments.
 Supply secrets via environment or CI secret stores and ensure logs omit sensitive values.
+- Audit log redaction: set `GOAGENT_REDACT` to a comma/semicolon‑separated list of regexes or literals to mask in audit entries.
+Values of `OAI_API_KEY`/`OPENAI_API_KEY` are always masked if present.

 ### Troubleshooting
 See `docs/runbooks/troubleshooting.md` for common issues and deterministic fixes (missing tool binaries, path validation, timeouts, HTTP errors, and golangci-lint setup), with copy‑paste commands.